 Why Cauliflower Steak vs Cauliflower Florets

 Choose the largest, heaviest heads of cauliflower.

-Use the sharpest knife so you don't have to jiggle it too much while cutting, which will loosen the florets.
+Use the sharpest knife so you don't have to jiggle the cauliflower too much while cutting, which will loosen the florets.

-Leave more of the stem than you think.
+Leave more of the center core/stem than you think.
+You can always cut more of the stem off later.
 The thick center stem of the cauliflower is something we usually discard.
 In the case of cauliflower steaks, you want to leave as much of the stem since that is what keeps the florets together as a "steak."
 You can trim the very fibrous parts of the stem after you cook the steaks, just before serving.

 Cook at high temperature.
 Don't be afraid to cook at a high temperature, since the high temperature is what creates that dark golden brown char on the outside surfaces of the cauliflower while not overcooking the inside.

 How to Cut Cauliflower Steaks

 1. Carefully cut away the fibrous green leaves from the cauliflower head, leaving the the small tender leaves that are wrapped tightest around the florets.